odoo/odoo/addons/web/doc/testing.rst

 .. note::

-    mock handlers can contain assertions, these assertions should be part of the assertions count (and if multiple calls are made to a handler containing assertions, it multiplies the effective number of assertions)
+    Mock handlers can contain assertions, these assertions should be part of the assertions count (and if multiple calls are made to a handler containing assertions, it multiplies the effective number of assertions).

 .. _testing-rpc-rpc: